Moving to Hong Kong

 Expats will also have to face other challenges in Hong Kong.
-Over seven million people are packed into the archipelago, and the preciousness of elbow room becomes fully appreciated as members of the population frenetically whizz past.
-Air pollution has also unceremoniously drifted down from the factories of Southern China, and has come to settle over and around the city's upward reaching skyline.
-As overwhelming and unattractive this may be to some, however, fresh air and open spaces can always be found outside the expat-friendly Central area.
+Over 7 million people are packed into the archipelago, and the preciousness of elbow room becomes fully appreciated as members of the population frenetically whizz past.
+Air pollution has also unceremoniously drifted down from the factories of southern China, and has come to settle over and around the city's upward reaching skyline.
+As overwhelming and unattractive as this may be to some, however, fresh air and open spaces can always be found outside the expat-friendly Central area.

 Hong Kong has many layers and expats will find that just as they’ve finished pulling back one, more swiftly take shape.
 Whether they feel safer in the insular yet comfortable expat scene, or prefer to explore the indigenous culture of this age-old port city, an exciting and invigorating experience is guaranteed.